BenOkwara/Quiz-Board/README.md

   **Benson w.
 Okwara**
 ---------------------------------------------------------------
 ## DESCRIPTION
 Once you click the image on the front-end page, it will launch you to simple JavaScript questions.They are 6 in numbers and each question carries (16 mks).
-After successful completion of the questions, scores will be tabulated and the results will be displayed on a new page.
+After successful completion of the questions, scores will be tabulated and the results will be displayed on a new page in %.
 ## INSTALLATION REQUIREMENTS
 Your device needs to have the following Installations:
 * Smartphone or laptop